rapture-mc/nixos-module/README.md

 ## Getting started

-To consume this module add this repository to your Nix flake inputs like so:
+To consume this module add this repository to your Nix flake inputs.

+Minimal viable example:
 ```
 file: flake.nix